jalal-elzein/Matrix-Multiplication-Parallelization/report.md

 ![Graph of Efficiency](./images/graph2.png)

 We can see that OpenMP is $2.4985 \approx 2.5$ times more efficient than manual multithreading.

+## Scalability
+We observed in section IV when measuring scalability, that both parallel implementations scale similarly with the number of threads, as both of them stabalize at 8 threads

 ## Consistency
 We notice that the sequential algorithm has the highest variance in its values, which means it's the least consistent algorithm out of the 3.